İçli pide

-İçli pide (İçli pide), also called simply pide, is a savory Turkish dish consisting of a flattened, leavened wheat-based dough topped or filled with ingredients such as minced meat, kaşar, beyaz peynir, vegetables, or tahin, and baked at a high temperature, traditionally in a wood-fired oven.
+İçli pide (İçli pide /ˈpiːdeɪ/, PEE-dae), also called simply pide, is a savory Turkish dish consisting of a flattened, leavened wheat-based dough topped or filled with ingredients such as minced meat, kaşar, beyaz peynir, vegetables, or tahin, and baked at a high temperature, traditionally in a wood-fired oven.
 It is particularly popular in Aydın and the Black Sea region of Turkey.
-A person who makes pide is known as a pideci.
+A person or establishment that makes pide is known as a pideci.